-For porosity, literature values can be utilised if they exist, though if a range is given then the mean must be estimated.
-Sometimes porosity data are only provided graphically (as a cross-plot of porosity versus log permeability) and the mean value can only be estimated visually as the points are frequently too dense to be read individually from the graphs.
-Alternatively porosity can be calculated from borehole logs using standard methods - using Formation Density Compensated (FDC) and Compensated Neutron (CNL) logs for example - either manually or by using petrophysical computer software if the wireline logs are available in digital form.
+For porosity, literature values can be utilised if they exist but if a range is given then the mean must be estimated.
+Sometimes porosity data are only provided graphically (as a cross-plot of porosity versus log of permeability) and the mean value can only be estimated visually as the points are frequently too dense to be read individually from the graphs.
+Alternatively, porosity can be calculated from borehole logs using standard methods - using formation density compensated (FDC) and compensated neutron logs (CNLs) for example - either manually or by using petrophysical computer software if the wireline logs are available in digital form.
 Again, the choice of method will influence the result.
 Measured porosity data are most commonly from within hydrocarbon fields, where the spatial density of boreholes is greatest.
 Whether the porosity of oilfield reservoirs is representative of the associated aquifer, or is systematically higher and thus introduces a systematic error in the estimate of aquifer porosity, is a controversial issue (e.g. Wilkinson and Haszeldine, 2011) for which a judgement is necessary.
-In a commercial study, it is possible to purchase porosity data measured from borehole core; unsurprisingly none of the experts choose this option in this study.
+In a commercial study, it is possible to purchase porosity data measured from borehole core; unsurprisingly, none of the experts chose this option in this study.

 The study reported here could be considered to be typical of regional studies conducted with the aim of ascertaining which geological units in a region are worthy of further study, i.e. a scoping study.
 The data available to the experts will be only a fraction of the total data collected from the area, and the data must obviously be located before being utilised.
-In any hydrocarbon province, it is unlikely that all possible data can be used in a regional scoping study, due to the large (often very large) volumes of data that have been collected, and due to the non-availability of some (or much) of the data due to commercial confidentiality.
-Unless there are previously published syntheses of data with calculated averages of parameters such as the thickness of storage units, then some proportion of the total data will be selected and utilised, inherently introducing uncertainty into the result.
+In any hydrocarbon province, it is unlikely that all possible data can be used in a regional scoping study, due to the large (often very large) volumes of data that have been collected historically and due to the non-availability of some (or much) of the data due to commercial confidentiality.
+Unless there are previously published syntheses of data with calculated averages of parameters such as the thickness of storage units, some proportion of the total data will be selected and utilised, inherently introducing uncertainty into the result.

 Furthermore, the experts in this study could not spend unlimited periods of time searching for data, or in processing it once obtained.
 Again, this restriction is likely to be encountered in a regional scoping study, where many potential stores must be assessed within a fixed budget.
 The North Sea is also typical of hydrocarbon provinces in that there are a large number of boreholes drilled into relatively small areas (i.e. producing hydrocarbon fields) and relatively small numbers of boreholes in the much larger intervening areas.
 The spacing of the boreholes (data density) is probably not atypical of other offshore hydrocarbon provinces, though onshore hydrocarbon provinces may have much higher borehole densities (i.e. boreholes per square kilometre).
-Borehole records in the UK are released by the Government, so that the density of available data may be comparable to other areas of the world where borehole density is greater but where drilling results are not so readily available due to commercial confidentiality.
-While the uncertainty of estimated storage capacities will vary from study to study,
+Borehole records in the UK are released by the UK Government, so the density of available data may be comparable to other areas of the world where borehole density is greater but where drilling results are not so readily available due to commercial confidentiality.